Skip to main content

 XP League Redmond (Kirkland)

 If you’ve got a gamer, they are going to want to check these camps out.
-XP League Redmond offers week-long camps (full- or half-day) in July and August with engaging themes including “Content Creation for YouTube and Twitch” and “Fortnite Bootcamp: Better Player, Better Person.”
-Daily activities include goal setting, team-based gaming practice, physical activity, and of course, snack breaks.
+XP League Redmond offers weeklong camps (full- or half-day) with engaging themes that include “Content Creation for YouTube and Twitch,” “Fortnite Bootcamp: Better Player, Better Person” and others.
+Daily activities include goal setting, team-based gaming practice, physical activity, and, of course, computerless games and snack breaks.

 YMCA Marine Biology (Orcas Island)

-At Camp Orkila’s Marine Salmon Center, campers are immersed in marine ecology, oceanography and conservation of the natural world.
-Campers will get to dissect a squid, explore the intertidal zone and visit the Whale Museum on San Juan Island.
+At Camp Orkila’s Marine Salmon Center, campers study marine ecology, oceanography and conservation during a weeklong sleepaway camp.
+Campers will dissect a squid, explore the intertidal zone and visit The Whale Museum on San Juan Island.
+Tiered pricing and financial assistance are available.

 Grades: 6–8